 Now, award-winning author Tanya Lee Stone deftly uses new research to illuminate the dramatic facts behind the film, focusing both on the girls captured on camera and many others.
 She examines barriers to education in depth—early child marriage and childbearing, slavery, sexual trafficking, gender discrimination, and poverty—and shows how removing these barriers means not only a better life for girls, but safer, healthier, and more prosperous communities.
 AVAILABLE: WSA Library and Port Townsend Public Library

 The Thing Around Your Neck, by Chimamanda Ngozi Adichie

 Publication Date: 2010-06-01

 In this collection of twelve short stories by Nigerian author Chimamanda Ngozi Adichie, she explores the ties that bind men and women, parents and children, Africa, and the United States.
 Searing and profound, suffused with beauty, sorrow, and longing, these stories map the collision of two cultures and the deeply human struggle to reconcile them.
-AVAILABLE; Kitsap Regional Library and Ms. Garvin's classroom
+AVAILABLE; WSA Library, Kitsap Regional Library and Ms. Garvin's classroom

 Nervous Conditions, by Tsitsi Dangarembga

 Publication Date: 2004-12-19

 Tambu, an adolescent living in colonial Rhodesia of the 1960s, seizes the opportunity to leave her rural community to study at the missionary school run by her wealthy, British-educated uncle.
 With an uncanny and often critical self-awareness, Tambu narrates her story.
 In addition to excelling at her curriculum, Tambu slowly reaches some painful conclusions--about her family, her proscribed role as a woman, and the inherent evils of colonization.
 AVAILABLE: Seattle Public Library and Ms. Garvin's classroom